manwar/perlweeklychallenge-club/challenge-139/james-smith/README.md

 ```

 * We compute twice the number of digits than the denominator, we generate this as a string but using long-division to compute each digit.
 * We then see if there is any repeating sequence (tied to the end of the sting we generate).
 We then get the length of this recurrent string.
+(If you don't include the `\1+` you could end up with a shorter match as "3333" would be picked up as "33" recurring rather than "3" recurring.

 So now we have this function we can look at computing the long primes.
 We know that `1/2` doesn't recur so we can rule this out - that means we are only considering odd primes.